christophstrasen/WorldObserver/docs/glossary.md

 The handle returned by `stream:subscribe(fn)`.
 You stop receiving events by calling `sub:unsubscribe()`.

 ### Base observation stream
-A built-in stream fed directly by a fact type (example: squares, zombies).
+A built-in stream fed directly by an interest type (example: squares, zombies).

 ### Derived observation stream
 A stream you build from one or more other streams (example: joining squares + zombies).